The Kaufmann Table | Finn Juhl | 1945

 FJ 5045 L: 202 cm | W: 94 cm | H: 71.5 cm

-Finn Juhl deliberately worked with a mix of wooden materials.
-A dark tabletop in walnut and a lighter frame in oak very clearly separates the carried and the carrying elements.
-The table’s many design details have both a practical and a visual function.
+Finn Juhl deliberately worked with a mix of wood types.
+A dark walnut tabletop contrasts with a lighter oak frame, clearly distinguishing between the carried and the carrying elements.
+The table's many design details serve both functional and visual purposes.